nanotoolkit/docs/pages/autobreaks.md

 * Several options to fine tune autobreak process
 * Display new designs in both 2D and 3D views

+Note: Autobreaks is a CPU heavy process, and can take several seconds (~5 - 20 seconds) to complete.

 ## Running Autobreaks